allends/graphene/README.md

 ## Commands

 - `info` - Display information about Graphene CLI
-- `init` - Initialize a new Git repository
+- `init` - Initialize the current directory as a Graphene repository
-- `auth` - Authenticate with GitHub
+- `login` - Authenticate with GitHub
 - `create <name>` - Create a new branch in a stack
 - `list` - List all branches grouped by stack
 - `checkout` - Interactively checkout a branch